 If your customer escalated the dispute to a claim, you must respond within ten days.
 After you've submitted your compelling evidence, PayPal will review the case and decide the outcome.

 That happens within 10-14 days for most claims usually you see payment hold status during this interval.

 You can always see the case status and, if need be, provide additional information in the Resolution Center and merchant protection type.
 If you lose the case, you can appeal it with the tips we discussed in this article.

 Automate your PayPal Dispute Management Processes

-In addition to providing detailed, accurate descriptions of what you sell, adding tracking information to shipments, and posting your return policy where customers can see it, you should get an extra layer of Item Not Received protection with PayPal Dispute Automation.
+In addition to providing detailed, accurate descriptions of what you sell, adding tracking information to shipments, user agreement and posting your return policy where customers can see it, you should get an extra layer of Item Not Received protection with PayPal Dispute Automation.

 And Chargeflow has designed the world's first fully managed dispute and chargeback automation service, designed for e-commerce merchants.

 Our software creates customized templates based on your store's needs, generates the world's most comprehensive dispute responses, and submits them on your behalf.
 That means you will recover more money, save more time, and maximize your customer experience.

 Experience the Chargeflow Exceptionalism